What to Feed a Betta Fish: A Complete Guide to Betta Diet & Nutrition

 Animal Protein as the First Ingredient

-Fish meal, shrimp meal, krill, or insect meal are what you want to see at the top of the list.5, 8 Avoid pellets where wheat, rice, or soybean meal are the primary ingredients.
-Those are cheap fillers that bettas can’t digest well and that can contribute to health problems over time.
+Fish meal, shrimp meal, krill, or insect meal are what you want to see at the top of the list.6 Ingredients like wheat, rice, or soy are common in pellets, but they should not dominate the formula in a fish that is built for an animal-protein-heavy diet.

 Color-Enhancing Ingredients

 Bettas can’t produce their own red, yellow, and orange pigments.
-They get them entirely from their food.1, 10 Look for ingredients like astaxanthin, beta-carotene, xanthophyll, canthaxanthin, spirulina, paprika, or krill.1, 5
+They get them entirely from their food.7 These aren’t just cosmetic.
+The same carotenoid pigments that make your betta look vibrant also support a strong immune system.2 Look for ingredients like astaxanthin, beta-carotene, xanthophyll, canthaxanthin, spirulina, paprika, or krill.1

 Healthy Fats